Wednesday morning forecast - KEYT | KCOY

 Wednesday morning forecast

-Santa Barbara, Calif. - We've had a lot of wet, unsettled weather recently, but the California Central Coast and South Coast can expect a brief break today for the most part.
-We'll have more sunshine, temperatures will be a few degrees warmer, and we'll have some breezes developing this afternoon.
+Santa Barbara, Calif. - The next in a string of storms is pushing over the West Coast at this time, and we can expect scattered rain showers and stronger wind for the California Central Coast and South Coast today.
+Rain amounts will be small for most areas, and the wind will be the most noticeable part of the weather this afternoon.
 Highs will range from the upper 50s to the mid 60s.

-The Ventura County Coast can expect stronger wind today, and a Wind Advisory is in effect this afternoon and this evening.
-We'll have more clouds Thursday and Friday as a weak disturbance moves overhead, but only a slight chance for light rain showers.
-After another break Saturday, we'll have more chances for rain Sunday through early next week.
+Thursday will be a similar day to Wednesday for our area with some rain showers, isolated thunderstorms and strong, gusty wind for most areas.
+We'll have weaker wind and more sunshine on Friday.
+We can expect more high clouds overhead this weekend, but we'll also have a warming trend.
+The warming trend will continue early next week with more sun on Monday and Tuesday.

-Daytime highs will slowly but surely rise to slightly warmer than average from today through Sunday before cooling next week.
-Highs will range from the upper 50s to the upper 60s.
-Overnight lows will also begin to warm with increasing clouds this weekend and early next week, warming from the 30s and lower 40s now to the 40s and lower 50s next week.
+Daytime highs will be well below average today and tomorrow before warming to above-average levels this weekend and early next week.
+Highs will rise from the upper 50s to the lower 70s.
+Overnight lows will begin below average, but will also warm through early next week to more seasonable levels.
+Lows will rise from the upper 30s and lower 40s to the 40s and lower 50s.